 Tom Moore has been playing guitar since he was 9 years old.
 He has been in local bands like "The Edsels" and "The Hucklebucks" and has done recording sessions at Bay Area studios including Fantasy Records where "Journey", "Creedence Clear Water" and "Santana" recorded their biggest hits.
 He loves performing and working with the awesome band members he is lucky enough to call his friends.
 More recently he has also been doing an Elvis tribute act on the side called "Elvis and The Experience".
 He is honored and proud to have recently picked up the endorsement of the Gretsch Guitar company.

 Eric LaBolle is the newest member of the band and well, he can play the guitar just like ringing a bell.
 His classic rock solos are just about indistinguishable from the originals.
 Well, maybe slightly better.
 He was offered the lead guitar slot in a band down in LA in the early 1980's by a guy named Nikki.
-Nikki wanted Eric to do a big hair thing and Eric thought better of it and turned down the gig.
+Nikki wanted Eric to do a big hair thing and Eric thought better of it and decided to go back to school instead.
 Shortly after that, the band changed it's name to Motley Crue.
 Yeah, Eric is THAT good.

 Do you have questions, want to book a show, or talk about making a memorable event happen?
 Reach out and let's talk.
 You will be hiring the premier classic rock band in the Sacramento Valley and Northern California areas.